Mikala on the Camino de Santiago smiling at the top of a mountain with iron statues of pilgrims behind her.

 What is the busiest month on the Camino?

-May was the busiest month on the Camino in 2024.
-It was the third most popular month in 2023, but the number of pilgrims hiking in May in 2024 jumped by over 9,000.
+September was the busiest month for finishing the Camino in 2025.
+It was the third most popular month in 2024, but the number of pilgrims hiking in September in 2025 jumped by over 15,000.

-June and March saw large increases in pilgrims as well.
-March notably saw almost a doubling in pilgrims.
+April and October saw large increases in pilgrims as well.
 I suspect this is because as the Camino gets more popular, people are looking to quieter months to avoid crowds.

-When looking at specific routes, May remained the most popular for the majority of them.
-August was the most popular month for the Camino Inglés and Camino Primitivo.
-July was the most popular for the Camino del Norte and other Caminos.
+When looking at specific routes, September was the most popular for the Francés and both Portugués routes.
+August was the most popular month for the Camino Inglés, Camino Primitivo, and Camino del Norte.
+May was the most popular for the Vía de la Plata and other Caminos.

 If you're thinking about when to hike the Camino, definitely keep these numbers in mind.
 The more crowded a month, the harder it may potentially be to find accommodation.

-I personally hiked in June and felt like it provided the perfect balance of plenty of people on the trail without being too crowded and ideal weather for the Camino Francés.
+I personally hiked the Francés in June 2023 and felt like it provided the perfect balance of plenty of people on the trail without being too crowded as well as ideal weather.

-When I hiked the Camino Francés in June of 2023, I met people from all over the world.
+When I hiked the Camino Francés and both Portugués routes, I met people from all over the world.
 Some of my favorite Camino friends were from Germany, Australia, Sweden, Italy, and the U.S.

 What was the most common nationality of pilgrims who completed the Camino?